mui/material-ui/docs/pages/blog/masonry-post.md

 ## We chose CSS Grid over CSS Flexbox

-One one hand, the first apporach, **CSS Grid + Configuring `grid-row-start` or `grid-row-end` of items**, supports the column spanning feature with no extra effort.
+On one hand, the first apporach, **CSS Grid + Configuring `grid-row-start` or `grid-row-end` of items**, supports the column spanning feature with no extra effort.

 On the other hand, it has one serious limitation as mentioned earlier.